GOLF INSTRUCTION AND TRAINING COURSES

 Set-up the video for your swing analysis either where there is very little wind, or directly into a headwind, or where the breeze is from directly behind you.

 If you prefer, you can still go to a driving range and use real golf balls to acquire your video.
-Please be sure that you can see the ball flight in the video that you send to us.
+Be sure that you can see the ball flight in the video that you record.